Benedetto Santapaola

-Benedetto Santapaola (/it/; born 4 June 1938), better known as Nitto, is a prominent Italian mafioso from Catania, the main city and industrial centre on Sicily's east coast.
+Benedetto Santapaola (/it/; 4 June 1938 – 2 March 2026), better known as Nitto, was an Italian Mafia boss from Catania, the main city and industrial centre on Sicily's east coast.
 Santapaola was considered one of the most powerful and bloodthirsty mafia bosses in Cosa Nostra until his arrest in 1993.

-His nickname is il Cacciatore ("The Hunter") because of his passion for shooting game.
+His nickname was il Cacciatore ("The Hunter") because of his passion for shooting game.

 Early years

 Nitto Santapaola was born in the degraded neighbourhood of San Cristoforo, in Catania, into a poor family together with his brothers Salvatore, Antonino, Natale and numerous cousins, such as the Ferrera clan, the Ercolano clan and the Romeo clan, all members or associates of Cosa Nostra, and the future nucleus of the Santapaola-Ercolano Mafia family.

 At the beginning of the 1960s, Santapaola was introduced by his cousin Francesco Ferrera into the Catania Mafia family, at the time under the command of Giuseppe Calderone.
 Santapaola's first denunciation was in 1962 for theft and criminal conspiracy.
-In 1970 he was sent into internal exile and in 1975 he was denounced for cigarette smuggling.
+In 1970, he was sent into internal exile and in 1975, he was denounced for cigarette smuggling.